Thane Krios: Concept and design

 Thane's writer for Mass Effect 2 was Chris L'Etoile, who left the team prior to the completion of the game's development.
 One of Thane's dialogue wheel choices as part of his romance subplot event tree has attained notoriety for its awkward dialogue paraphrase, as the game's dialogue choices lacked explicit icons to identify their intent for the player's benefit.
-Patrick Weekes, who was responsible for the character's dialogue paraphrase, attributed it to a combination of a tight development schedule, bug reports, and the constraints of 2000s game development, as team members did not have the benefit of support from downloadable game patches at the time.
+Trick Weekes, who was responsible for the character's dialogue paraphrase, attributed it to a combination of a tight development schedule, bug reports, and the constraints of 2000s game development, as team members did not have the benefit of support from downloadable game patches at the time.
 Weekes' view of Thane's Kepral’s Syndrome is that it is similar to the real-life disease cystic fibrosis.
 Chris Hepler took over as Thane's writer for Mass Effect 3.

 According to art director Derek Watts, Thane was the hardest character to design for Mass Effect 2.
 BioWare started with a written description of Thane, and wanted to emphasise him as a "career assassin" while keeping him attractive as a possible romantic interest for female players.
 They asked the women in the office what they "liked" in their aliens.
 Concept artists began by drawing on lizards and birds-of-paradise for inspiration.
 It was considered giving Thane's face a "mannequin-like, 'perfect human' appearance", and a red mark was considered as a possible key feature for the character.
 Feedback was received from the women in the office who found the character "creepy", and as the character was a romantic interest the mannequin-face was decided to be too "off-putting".
 The team went "back to the drawing board", with Thane later becoming a mix of "aquatic" and "reptilian" characteristics.
 Thane ultimately went through eight or nine "phases" before his design was finalised.
 The character was originally intended to have three metal earrings on the sides of his head, but the developers forgot to include this in his model.

 Once his face had been set, BioWare began work on Thane's body, which Watts recalls as a less "exhausting" experience than designing Thane's head.
 Debates were had over whether Thane should wear tight assassin-appropriate clothing or a loose jacket that evoked the feeling of a professional.
 Early on, the developers tried to remove his jacket over animation concerns.
 However, these attempts were considered to ruin his whole design.
 His "balaclava-style" helmets tried to reflect his criminal background by imitating ski masks.
 Artists experimented with jewellery.
 The Thane in-game solely has a necklace.

 Joe Skrebels from IGN was of the opinion that Thane's final appearance bears a resemblance to Abe Sapien from the Hellboy series.